Hereditary fructose intoleranceFructosemia; Fructose intolerance; Fructose aldolase B-deficiency; Fructose 1, 6 bisphosphate aldolase deficiency

-Removing fructose and sucrose from the diet is an effective treatment for most patients.
-Complications are treated.
-For example, some patients can take medication to lower the level of uric acid in their blood and decrease their risk for gout.
+Removing fructose and sucrose from the diet is an effective treatment for most people.
+Complications may be treated.
+For example, some people can take a medicine to lower the level of uric acid in their blood and decrease their risk for gout.

 Hereditary fructose intolerance may be mild or severe.

 Avoiding fructose and sucrose helps most children with this condition.

 A few children with a severe form of the disease will develop severe liver disease.
 Even removing fructose and sucrose from the diet may not prevent severe liver disease in these children.

 How well a person does depends on:

 - How soon fructose and sucrose can be removed from the diet

 - How well the enzyme works in the body

 - Avoidance of fructose-containing foods due to their effects

 - Illness from eating foods containing fructose or sucrose